ON DURATION 2022

 The intent was to share, to provoke, to work, and support — with care, sincerity, and curiosity.

-Tuesday Morning the group participates in a slowness exercise, “Holding, Carrying” offered by Raegan and using water as a material.
+Tuesday Morning the group participates in a slowness exercise practicing “holding” “carrying” and “releasing (offered by Raegan and using water as a material).
+Water Body/ Body of Water Exercise by Raegan Truax.
 Photo: Alexandra Iglesia

 Monday Praxis, Sarah and Marilyn investigating Site.
 Photo: Raegan Truax